 Measho insisted that, although glass was broken at Hatchways at some point on Saturday night, there was “no violence or looting of any kind” when the man confronted the skateboarder.

-The video Measho posted on Instagram showed what he described as the defensive action taken by the protesters after the man with the machete threatened the skateboarder.
+The video Measho initially posted on Snapchat and Instagram — and later provided to The Intercept — showed what he described as the defensive action taken by the protesters after the man with the machete threatened the skateboarder.
 The images show protesters hurling rocks at the man, who started to retreat, but elected not to run away, and instead turned and ran back at the skateboarder, shrieking and raising the machete over his head as if about to swing or throw it.

 Video posted on Twitter by another protester also showed the man screaming as he ran at the demonstrators with the machete held up.

 Like Schaffer’s video, Measho’s recording then shows a group of nearly a dozen protesters, most of whom were black, brutally beating and kicking the man until he lay face down on the ground, bleeding from his head and unresponsive.